bzfisher/SwearJar/README.md

 - [X] Swear Word DB
 - [ ] Keep track of logged in user
 - [ ] Integration with back end
+- [ ] implement two dictionaries - one for regrex matching, and one for all other words.

 Back End